JIllWesterfelhaus/Portfolio2/README.md

 ## Credits
 I would like to thank Alex Bailon, Bikram Shankar, Zaki Khan and Kyle Resurreccion for the amazing job they did coding the Flyte! app.

+I would also like to thank Jules Lazar and Mohmed Vaid for the work they did on the My Pantry app.